The New School: Student organizations

 The New School houses over 50 recognized student organizations, most of which are geared towards artistic endeavors or civic engagement.
-Notable among these are The Theatre Collective, which stages numerous dramatic productions throughout the year, Narwhals on Broadway, Students for a Democratic Society (SDS), the New School Debate Team (intercollegiate competition in Policy/Cross Examination style debate), ReNew School (sustainability and environmental advocacy group) Moxie (feminist alliance), the New Urban Grilling Society (NUGS), and The Radical Student Union (RSU).
+Notable among these are The Theatre Collective, which stages numerous dramatic productions throughout the year, Narwhals on Broadway, Students for a Democratic Society (SDS), the New School Debate Team (intercollegiate competition in Policy/Cross Examination style debate), ReNew School (sustainability and environmental advocacy group), Moxie (feminist alliance), the New Urban Grilling Society (NUGS), and The Radical Student Union (RSU).

 Athletics and recreation

-Former Athletics and Recreation Director Diane Yee joined The New School in August 2012.
 On October 25, 2012, a school-wide election was held to select a mascot, where The New School Narwhals were born.
 On January 25, 2013, the athletics logo was launched, designed by Parsons’ student Matthew Wolff (Graphic Design '14).

 The department began in December 2008 under its original name Recreation and Intramural sports.
-The initial director, Michael McQuarrie, held the position for four years.
-He built a relationship with the McBurney YMCA where intramurals continue to be held on Wednesday nights and created the ongoing New School Olympics and charitable 5K Turkey Trot.
+The McBurney YMCA is where intramurals continue to be held on Wednesday nights.

 The Narwhals feature several intercollegiate teams: basketball (2009), cross country (2010), cycling (2013), soccer (2013), tennis (2014), ultimate Frisbee (2014).
 The New School Narwhals are an independent school, unaffiliated with the NCAA, but regularly compete against NCAA Division III schools.